uwex-learning-tech/sbplus-v3/README.md

 ### Version Change Log

 #### Pending
-* Fixed issue with responsiveness inside an iFrame.
+* Fixed issue with responsiveness inside an iFrame
+* Fixed issue where the page jumps when presentation started

 #### 3.1.2 (11/07/2017)
 * Author profile is now aligned to the right to avoid alignment issues with text wrapping